4brunu/BridgecraftTest/Pods/Bridgecraft/README.md

 ### Caveats and known issues

 - Preprocessing throws away all `NS_ASSUME_NONNULL` macros which would result in implicitly unwrapped optionals all over the place.
 To circumvent that, use the `--assume-nonnull` option but make sure all the referenced headers have previously been audited for nullability.
+- If your target platform is iOS/tvOS/watchOS, chances are the command will fail because it will try to build for the device instead of the simulator.
+As a workaround, specify the `--sdk` and `--destination` options with the usual values, e.g.

+    ```
+    $ bridgecraft <path_to_xcodeproj> <target_name> \
+        --sdk iphonesimulator \
+        --destination 'platform=iOS Simulator,name=iPhone 6,OS=latest'
+    ```

 ### License